Quick summary of key school information

 Supervised care before/after school |

-No, but there are a few after school clubs which the students may choose to join. |
+No, but there are many after-school clubs that the students may choose to join.
+The schedule can be found on this page https://lisbonmontessori.org/after-school-schedule/ |

 School bus service available |